hiroyuki-kasai/SGDLibrary/README.md

 Authors: [Hiroyuki Kasai](http://www.kasailab.com/)

-Last Page Update: Oct.
-28, 2016
+Last page update: November 1, 2016

-Latest Library Version: 1.0.1 (see Release notes for more info)
+Latest library version: 1.0.2 (see Release notes for more info)

 Introduction
 ----------
-The SGDLibrary is a **pure-Matlab** library of a collection of stochastic optimization algorithms.
+The SGDLibrary is a **pure-Matlab** library of a collection of **stochastic optimization algorithms**.
 This solves an unconstrained minimization problem of the form, min f(x) = sum_i f_i(x).